Pasta with Shrimp in Cream Sauce

 3. Step 3:

-Then peel the shrimp from the head and shell.
+Then remove the heads and shells from the shrimp.
 If the shrimp are very large, you can cut them in half.
-You can take any shrimp: ordinary, royal or even larger - Argentine.
-Both purified and uncleaned.
-The net weight of peeled shrimps should be at least 200 g.
-Therefore, if you take unpeeled frozen shrimps with your head, then you need to take them about 1.5-2 times more.
+You can use any shrimp: regular, jumbo, or even larger (like Argentine reds), peeled or unpeeled.
+The peeled weight should be at least 200 g, so if you're buying unpeeled, head-on frozen shrimp, get about 1.5–2 times as much.

 4. Step 4: